2022 Camp Schedule will be released in February

 - Has this child been given a pain-killer or fever reducer this morning?

-Staff will check the camper’s temperature using a no touch forehead thermometer.
-If the answer is yes, or if the camper has a fever of >99.9°F, the camper will NOT be allowed to attend camp until they have been symptom free for 72 hours for a fever and cough and 24 hours for vomiting and diarrhea.
+If the answer is yes to any of the above questions the camper will NOT be allowed to attend camp until they have been symptom free for 72 hours for a fever and cough and 24 hours for vomiting and diarrhea.

 Daily Summer Camp Procedures